 Sanofi Pasteur, the manufacturer of the only yellow fever vaccine licensed in the United States (YF-Vax), has announced that YF-Vax is readily accessible.
 The yellow fever vaccine is a liveattenuated virus vaccine that has been around since the 1930s.
 The number of yellow fever disease cases has been noticeably reduced since the yellow fever vaccine was introduced for the purpose of protection.
-To provide access to yellow fever vaccine for U.S. travelers, Sanofi Pasteur has coordinated with the U.S. Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC) and other stakeholders.

 Many countries require specific travel immunizations for visitors such as the yellow fever vaccine.
 Providers interested in administering the yellow fever vaccine need to apply to be approved as a yellow fever vaccine provider and for a yellow fever uniform stamp.
 The uniform stamp allows the approved provider to officially sign the traveler's International Certificate of Vaccination (ICV).
 The ICV records vaccinations received and the signature validates this record.
 Approval as a yellow fever vaccine provider allows the provider to purchase and administer the yellow fever vaccine.